qlik-oss/corectl/docs/corectl_state_rm.md

 ## corectl state rm

-Removes an alternate states in the current app
+Removes an alternate state in the current app

 ### Synopsis

-Removes an alternate states in the current app
+Removes an alternate state in the current app

 ```
 corectl state rm <alternate-state-name> [flags]